engisalor/sketch-grammar-explorer/README.md

 ## Introduction

-Sketch Grammar Explorer is an API wrapper for [Sketch Engine](https://www.sketchengine.eu/), a language corpus management software useful for many types of linguistic research.
+Sketch Grammar Explorer is an API wrapper for [Sketch Engine](https://www.sketchengine.eu/), a corpus management software useful for linguistic research.
 The goal is to build a flexible scaffold for any kind of programmatic work with Sketch Engine and [NoSketch Engine](https://nlp.fi.muni.cz/trac/noske).

 **UPDATE**